msyamkumar/cs220-projects/spring20/lab-p6/README.md

 print("original str:", s)
 print("returned value:", result)
 ```

+While `.sort` only works on lists, `sorted` works on other sequences,
+such as strings.
+Can you guess why there's not the equivalent of a
+`.sort` method for strings?
+Hint: remember strings are immutable.

 Note that `sorted` always returns a list sequence, even if the input
 is a string sequence.